 Shape the way we live.

 Mechanical engineers work with machines and mechanical systems to develop better manufacturing methods.
-This four year embedded honours program focuses on engineering design, machine design, energy systems, fluid mechanics and production engineering.
+This program teaches you the finer points of engineering and machine design, fluid mechanics and production engineering, with a choice to further specialise in environmental engineering or supply chain management.

 Special selection criteria

-Students who enter the program having achieved a 'Very High Achievement' in Maths B and Maths C in secondary school will be eligible for an exemption for the course MTH102 Mathematics Foundations.
-On application to the Faculty of Science, Health, Education and Engineering they may substitute another mathematically based and engineering relevant course for MTH102 Mathematics Foundations as a Variation to Program in order to fulfil the requirements of the degree.
+Students who enter the program having achieved a 'Very High Achievement' in Maths C in secondary school will be eligible for an exemption for courses MTH103 Introduction to Applied Mathematics and MTH104 Introductory Calculus on application to the Faculty of Science, Health, Education and Engineering and may substitute two engineering relevant courses in order to fulfil the requirements of the degree.

 Students must complete 60 days of suitable field experience.